 If you do not complete the DRP before your suspension date, your driver’s license / right to operate a motor vehicle will be suspended by MA RMV until you successfully complete the course and pay an additional reinstatement fee to MA RMV.

 Classes fill quickly.
 NSC recommends that you complete your registration within 30 days of the date of issue on your Notice of Suspension.
 You must successfully complete the DRP at least four business days prior to the suspension date noted for your requirement.
 Visit our secure website MA DRP Registration to register today.

 The cost of the Driver Retraining Program is $145, payable at the time of registration by credit or debit card.
 This price includes electronic communication of your DRP completion to MA RMV.

-At this time MA RMV has issued an in-person return to classroom order for drivers being required to complete the Attitudinal Dynamics of Driving course.
-Drivers required to complete the Chronic Offender course will remain online until further notice.
+At this time MA RMV has issued an in-person return to classroom order for drivers being required to complete the Driver Retraining Program.

 National Safety Council electronically notifies MA RMV of your successful Driver Retraining Program completion the following business day.
 Your driver record is updated four business days after course completion.

 Immediately after you register, a class confirmation will be sent to you via email at the address you provided during registration.
 Please review the confirmation carefully, it contains important details needed for the day of class.
 To print or resend your confirmation, or to reschedule your class, visit MA DRP Registration.

 Please arrive 15 minutes early to sign in for your class.
 You must arrive on time.
 If you arrive after the class has begun, you will not be admitted.
 You must bring your Class Code Number shown on your confirmation email and a form of photo identification to class.
 Examples of acceptable photo identification include your driver’s license, a work or school-issued photo identification, or a government-issued photo identification card.
 If you are unable to provide photo identification, you will not be admitted to class.